 Changes to Retirement Eligibility

-Your employer may have a two options available to change retirement age eligibility.
+Your employer may have two options available to change retirement age eligibility.
 The first option is the rule of 80.
-If your employer adds the rule of 80, all active employees who qualify may be able to retire early without reduction.
+If your employer adds the rule of 80, all active employees who qualify may be able to retire early without a reduction.
 If your employer currently has the rule of 80 and chooses to remove it, it will only affect new hires going forward.

 Change to Employee Contributions